 Renters are eligible for the same services that are provided to homeowners in our community.
 Everyone regardless of socioeconomic status can participate in services and programs offered by the BIA.

 How can I get involved with the BIA in order to make suggestions about how the parcel fee is spent?

-The BIA. is a model program because its outreach is immediate and direct and applies to many walks of life for our diverse neighborhood and beyond
+The BIA is a model program because its outreach is immediate and direct and applies to many walks of life for our diverse neighborhood.

 The programs offered by the BIA have helped me stay connected with my neighbors and given me a sense of pride to live in Broadmoor